-If you do not have a boat, yet you want to enjoy the fun that comes with sailing, you can either rent a boat or join a boat club.
-When you rent a boat, the cost will depend on the hours you are out with the boat.
-When you join a boat club, you pay a month fee and then pick a boat whenever you are available.
+If you do not have a boat, yet you want to enjoy the fun that comes with sailing, you can either get a rental or join a boat club.
+When you rent a boat, the cost will depend on the hours you are out with the boat and other.
+Boat rentals may be great for a weekend vacation, but when you join a boat club, you pay a month fee and then pick a boat whenever you are available.

 Are Boat Club Memberships Worth It?